 Winter is here.
-And while you’ve probably fired up the furnace plenty, and stocked up on firewood, have you studied up on carbon monoxide safety?
+And while you’ve probably fired up the furnace and stocked up on firewood already have you studied up on carbon monoxide safety?

 A common output of malfunctioning or improperly used appliances, carbon monoxide is a poisonous gas that’s nicknamed the “silent killer” because you can’t see it, smell it or taste it.
 Furnaces, stoves, ovens, water heaters and blocked chimney vents can all be potential sources of carbon monoxide, or CO.

-Proper ventilation, a solid cleaning, and a working early-CO-detection alarm are your biggest allies when it comes to preventing a carbon monoxide buildup this winter.
+Proper ventilation, a regular cleaning and a working early-CO-detection alarm are your biggest allies when it comes to helping prevent a carbon monoxide buildup this winter.